 - The Broadcast version ($999/year) supports 50 modules

-Lastly, let’s examine OBS Studio.
+Lastly, let’s examine the OBS Studio.
 OBS is a free, open-source tool that very flexible for live video production.
 This software supports a wide range of sources, capture cards, webcams, green screens, and more.
-OBS is simple to use, but relatively basic in terms of features.
+OBS is simple to use but relatively basic in terms of features.